 Yeah, the government officials always tell me, "Weiwei, you are being treated like this not because you are a bad person, but because you are too influential."
 I said, "Yes, but think about how I became too influential.
 You helped make me more influential."
 Look at any hero story: the hero will not be the hero if there is no monster.
 You have to have a terrifying monster to make that little boy become a hero.
 Even the most innocent or weak person can be a hero.

 What are the monitoring levels like now?

-There are no people following me anymore.
-There is no harsh 100 meters [behind me] following, or people in restaurants seated at the next table to me, or waiting in the park behind bushes taking photos.
-Of course, [they're still] monitoring my phone and my email—that's normal.
+There are no people following me any more.
+There is no harsh 100 metres [behind me] following, or people in restaurants sat on the next table to me, or waiting in the park behind bushes taking photos.
+Of course, [they're still] monitoring my phone and my email – that's normal.
 Every digital signal is monitored.
 I welcome them to do that.

 Yes.
 If you see my show in 798, there's one foundation stone missing under the pillar.
 I replaced it with a crystal block.
 It's transparent.
 I put a piece of paper with a message there that my son wrote to me: "Xin ping er hao," meaning that if your heart is at peace, then the world will act accordingly.
 My son, only six years old, made up this sentence.
 I feel more peaceful than ever.

 But the climate for artists in China is getting worse, with the government smashing down on dissent in the arts and trying to make artists promote Communist values.
 Why do you feel so peaceful in this climate?

 The environment is much harsher and it's getting worse.
 But the general condition in China is much more free.
 The state of mind, people's hearts… they are much more liberal today than ever.

 But it's a terrible time for freedom of speech and any kind of dissent.